openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Routes

-To represent a route, MDS `provider` APIs should create a GeoJSON Feature Collection, which includes every observed point in the route, and a timestamp.
+To represent a route, MDS `provider` APIs should create a GeoJSON Feature Collection, which includes every observed point in the route, and a [timestamp][ts].

 Routes must include at least 2 points: the start point and end point.
 Additionally, routes must include all possible GPS samples collected by a provider.